eigerco/amplifier-advisory-committee/docs/AMPLIFIER_ADVISORY_COMMITTEE/AMPLIFIER_ADVISORY_COMMITTEE.md

 **Common Prefix** | https://www.commonprefix.com/

 Common Prefix is a team of scientists and engineers researching and implementing blockchain protocols.
-We work using rigorous cryptographic techniques to design simple, provably secure protocols from first principles and guide their implementation.
-Our consulting and auditing pertain to theoretical cryptographic protocol analyses as well as the pragmatic auditing of implementations in both core consensus technologies and application layer smart contracts.
+They work using rigorous cryptographic techniques to design simple, provably secure protocols from first principles and guide their implementation.
+Their consulting and auditing pertain to theoretical cryptographic protocol analyses as well as the pragmatic auditing of implementations in both core consensus technologies and application layer smart contracts.